 Cleanliness plays an important role throughout this expedition and your crew will make sure an acceptable level of general hygiene is maintained throughout your journey to ensure the wellbeing of the group.

-Quite often we will camp by ourselves out in the bush or in the desert and other times we will use designated campsites with amenities.
-The majority of our bush camp locations are usually very scenic and we always strive to find the perfect spot on the banks of a river, overlooking a canyon, behind a dune in the desert, etc. but sometimes we just have to camp wherever we can find a spot.
+Quite often we will wild camp by ourselves out in the bush or in the desert and other times we will use designated campsites with amenities.
+The majority of our wild camp locations are usually very scenic and we always strive to find the perfect spot on the banks of a river, overlooking a canyon, behind a dune in the desert, on a remote beach, etc. but sometimes we just have to camp wherever we can find a spot.

 From past experience on expeditions of this length and nature we have found that people prefer to supply their own tents as they are then not forced to share and they can pick a tent that suits their needs.
 As a general rule, try and choose a good quality lightweight and waterproof free-standing tent that is easy to erect, take down and carry.

 At some of the campsites there are upgrade options available so should you prefer not to camp or you just want some time alone you can sometimes rent yourself a private room at your own expense.

 When we are not camping (usually in cities) we always try to use decent, clean budget hotels, guest houses and hostels, however, taking into consideration the sometimes unpredictable nature of this expedition and the remoteness of some of the areas we visit, please be aware that in some circumstances we just have to take what we can get, good or bad.
 When staying in hotels, guest houses and hostels you can expect to share your room with other expedition members of both sexes.

 There is usually an opportunity for anyone to upgrade to a single room or a superior room if they so wish.
 All accommodation upgrades are at your own expense.